Skip to content

 Does Bradford County, Florida sell tax liens or tax deeds?

 Bradford County follows Florida's hybrid system.
-The Tax Collector sells tax-lien certificates each year, and the Clerk of the Circuit Court holds tax deed auctions on parcels whose certificates go unredeemed after about two years.
+The County Tax Collector sells tax lien certificates, and the Clerk of the Circuit Court handles the tax deed sale on parcels whose certificates go unredeemed.

 When is the Bradford County tax certificate sale?

 On or before June 1 annually.
-The 2026 sale ran online with bidding in May and certificates awarded May 31, 2026..
+The 2026 sale ran online with bidding in May and certificates awarded May 31, 2026.
 Registration and bidding happen on the county's online platform.
-Always confirm the exact date with the Tax Collector before the sale.
+Always confirm the exact date with the County Tax Collector before the sale.

 Tax Sale Atlas publishes educational information about public tax sale processes.
 This is not legal, financial, or investment advice.
 Rules, dates, and fees change; confirm with the county office before you bid.